 The Federal Solar Tax Credit qualifies you for a credit of up to 30% of the total costs incurred.
 However, this percentage depends on when you installed the equipment.
 For example;

-• 30% for equipment placed between 2017 and 2019
+• 30% for systems installed between 2022 and 2032

 What Is the History of Federal Solar Tax Credit?

 The Federal Solar Tax Credit was first offered through the Energy Policy Act of 2005 to expand the U.S. renewable energy market.
 It is a percentage of the total qualified and incurred costs of installing a solar energy system.
+The most recent extension was due to the Inflation Reduction Act signed in 2022, which extended the tax credit timeline and increased the credit percentage.

 Who Is Eligible for the Federal Solar Tax Credit?